Overview

 ASPIRE (Asian Pacific Islander Resources for Excellence) is a comprehensive academic program established in 2000.
 The ASPIRE Program is designed to promote and increase academic and personal success of Asian American Native Hawaiian Pacific Islander (AANHPI) students.
 In May of 2025, the ASPIRE Program celebrated its 25th year anniversary of serving and supporting the success of AANHPI students, and all students at Evergreen Valley College.

-If you’re interested in joining the ASPIRE Program, you can do so by completing the ASPIRE Application (hyperlink here).
+You can join by completing the ASPIRE Application.
 We welcome all students.
 We welcome you!

 Our Mission